MichoelSnow/data_science/containers/docker_commands.md

+### docker build

+see [docker image build](#docker-image-build) as `docker build` is the old version of the syntax

+### docker run

+see [docker container run](#docker-container-run) as `docker run` is the old version of the syntax

+# docker image

-# docker build
+## docker image build

-`docker build [OPTIONS] PATH | URL | -`
+`docker image build [OPTIONS] PATH | URL | -`

-The `docker build` command builds Docker images from a Dockerfile and a “context”.
+The `docker image build` command builds Docker images from a Dockerfile and a “context”.
 A build’s context is the set of files located in the specified `PATH` or `URL`.
 The build process can refer to any of the files in the context.
 For example, your build can use a `COPY` instruction to reference a file in the context.

 The most commonly used options are